miner/wilkins/README.md

 trailing `+` means "or greater".
 A trailing `.*` means "any increment", but the previous parts must match exactly.
 Only one `+` or `*` is allowed in a feature requirement.
 A qualifier string may follow the version number, but in that case an exact match is required.
-For example, `clj1.5-RC1` matches only clojure-1.5-RC1, and not any other version.
+For example, `clj1.5-RC1` matches exactly Clojure "1.5-RC1", and not any other version.

 Unqualified feature IDs are reserved for Wilkins.
-Users may create namespace-qualified IDs following the usual convention for ownership or uniqueness of the namespace.
+Users may create namespace-qualified IDs following the usual convention for ownership of the namespace.

 A feature requirement can also be a literal vector of ID and string version to use a feature ID that contains a digit, such as `[foo.bar/i18n "1.2+"]`.